Meteora in winter: rocky wonderland in Greece

 - When focusing on the rocks and monasteries, many visitors forget to explore the Kalambaka town and Kastraki village.
 Reserve some time for just walking around these picturesque towns, visit the pretty churches, pet the cute dogs that meander on the streets and have something to eat of drink in one of the small restaurants.

 Where to stay in Meteora

 Since Meteora stone valley is such a popular tourist destination, there is plenty of accommodation options available from camping grounds to hotels.
-Still, booking well ahead is recommended, especially during summer seasons and public holidays.
+Still, booking well ahead is recommended, especially during summer season and public holidays.
 We visited just before Christmas, and most of the inexpensive accommodation options were booked already, and part of Airbnb apartments were not available at all in the winter.
 So we had to exceed our “normal” accommodation budget a bit, but got really nice room from Galaxy Hotel in Kalabaka with 36 € per night, including breakfast buffet.
-Both Kalabaka and Kastraki are nice places to stay, Kastraki being quieter and a bit closer to most of the monasteries, when Kalabaka has more options for eating and some nightlife.
+Both Kalabaka and Kastraki are nice places to stay, Kastraki being quieter and a bit closer to most of the monasteries, when Kalabaka has more options for eating out, and even some nightlife.

 About geology and history of Meteora

 - The majestic rock columns are mixture of sandstone and conglomerate, that was formed over millions of years by streams flowing into delta area.